'If you must, avoid the Beauty Men, Flirts, Bounders, Tailor's Dummies, and the Football Enthusiasts,' the pamphlet read.

 “She is survived by her 91 cats.”— I am a literal chicken (@thisuserposted) February 4, 2023

 The post is captioned, "Advice on marriage written in a pamphlet by a suffragette in 1918.
 It is currently on display at the Pontypridd Museum in Wales."
-It went viral in two days with more than 2.5 million views and 16,400 likes.
+The post has garnered more than 2.5 million views and 16,400 likes.
 Many on Twitter agreed with what the suffragette wrote. @JoshEzzell commented, "I’m sure the person who wrote this had a great personality." @BouncyMilk commented, "If you look at the big picture and don’t focus on details, it’s pretty accurate tbh." @papasezhuh wrote, "I guess the ladies can’t say that they weren’t warned.
 Great advice." @yarkono commented, "I love this, I read it to my mum and cousin and they loved it." @AndrewButchart1 commented, "The one positive thing is it keeps women’s expectations of men really, really low.
 Avoids too much disappointment. @Margareth Yellow commented, "Rule number 1 is the best."

 In another hilarious story, the bestselling author of the book "Station Eleven and Sea of Tranquility," Emily St. John Mandel, wanted a journalist writing for a publication to ask her if she was still married.
 Why?
 Because Mandel wanted to update her marital status to divorce on Wikipedia and this was the only way to go about it.